 March is B Corp month, a celebration of sustainable and socially responsible brands doing business in a better way across the world.
 From big companies like Patagonia and iconic brands like Ben & Jerry's, we’re joining in to share why we’re a certified B Corp and what you can do to contribute to an economy that works for everyone.

-But first, you may be wondering… what is a B Corp anyways?
+But first, you may be wondering… what is a B Corp anyway?
 Can just any brand say they’re a B Corp?
 The short answer is nope!

 What is a B Corp?